cleber-solutions/salms/README.md

 ## Running

+### With Love

 1. You must have [Löve](https://love2d.org/) installed.
-1. Inside the repo root directory, run `love .`.
+1. Inside the repo root directory, run `bin/run.sh`.

+### Without Love

+1. You must have Docker installed.
+1. Run `bin/setup.sh` to build the Docker image.
+1. Run `bin/docker-run.sh` to run.

 ### Mouse and keyboard